-The ideals which impired the Declaration of Independence and the Founding Fathers of our country never before had no much meaning to all markind.
-To us, July h, 1954, is a sacred day for our all-out re-dedication to the preservation and promotion of these ideals.
-Let us build the real road to would from drong the terrors of debeloushin, the perils of powert, and by horson of war, we would devoted to reedom, well-win- and peace for all mankind.
+The ideals which inspired the Declaration of Independence and the Founding pathers of our country never before had to much meaning to all markind.
+To us, July h, 195h, is a sacred day for our all-out re-dedication to the preservation and promotion of these ideals.
+Let us build the real road to a world from from the terrors of det torship, the parily of percent, and he horrors of war, we would devoted to reedom, well-bein- and peace for all markind.